cnumr/best-practices/chapters/BP_014_en.md

 ### Description

-The modular architecture popularized by open source software often brings a greater scalability, reduced maintenance costs and a more efficient code.
+The modular architecture popularized by open source software often brings a greater scalability, reduce maintenance costs and a more efficient code.

 If the functional coverage of the website or web service can evolve, it is interesting to implement the basic